akveo/ngx-admin/docs/contents/articles/015-sidebar/index.md

 ## Menu Configuration

 All menu items are located inside `src/app/app.menu.ts` file.
-The file contain a list of Menu Item objects with the following fields:
+The file contains a list of Menu Item objects with the following fields:

 ```javascript
   {